-The VAT return and the recapitulative declarations regarding deliveries / acquisitions of goods (form 390 - VIES) contain data very important to Intrastat system.
+The VAT return and the recapitulative declarations regarding intra-UE deliveries / acquisitions (form 390 - VIES) contain data very important to Intrastat system.

-The data of the economic operators that are required to provide statistical information are verified on the basis of the values contained in the boxes on intra-community transactions on the VAT returns and the recapitulative declarations regarding intra-community deliveries and aquisitions of goods (form 390 - VIES) made for Ministry of Public Finance.
+The data of the economic operators that are required to provide statistical information are verified on the basis of the values contained in intra-UE transactions of goods on the VAT returns and the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES) made for Ministry of Finance.